KasperKL1/KasperKL1.github.io/_posts/2024-05-01-Final-Project.markdown

  {% include carousel.html height="50" unit="%" duration="7" number="6" %}

 The factors for each type are very much alike.
 Slippery pavement for Snow is perhaps the biggest outlier, which is of course a natural cause for accidents in snowy weather.
-The contributing facors do not provide specific insights.

  <header>
         <h1>Bubblemap of all instances</h1>